ELLIE DAVIES, Nebulae

 For the Nebulae exhibition showing at Galleria Patricia Armocida, a selection of photographs from the artist’s three emblematic series will be on display:

 In Between the Trees (2014), the use of artificial lighting and smoke machines allows the artist to convey her experience of being alone in the woods.
-The smoke fills the spaces between the trees reflecting this physical experience: palpable and brooding cognizance of the forest, the muffled and flattened sound, the prickling sense of heightened awareness.
+The smoke fills the spaces between the trees reflecting this physical experience: palpable and brooding knowledge of the forest, the muffled and flattened sound, the prickling sense of heightened awareness.

 While Stars (2014-2015) consists of ancient forest landscapes interposed with Hubble Telescope images of the Milky Way and Nebula NGC 346.
 The typical viewer-subject relationship and landscape-object relationship is disrupted in order to make the landscape the absolute protagonist, a source of wonder and awe.